KristopherKubicki/autocamera/README.md

                   [--log-file PATH] [--gphoto2 PATH] [--ffmpeg PATH]
 ```

-Most operations require interaction with system modules and may need
+The application interacts with system modules such as `v4l2loopback`.
-root privileges.
-Use `sudo` when necessary.
+Run it with root privileges (e.g. using `sudo`) so that cleanup works
+without password prompts.

 ### Service management